 People say that Bryce is the best park in that area for astronomy.
 Bryce was great, but we thought Mesa Verde was better.

-We stopped at the Chapin Mesa Archeological Museum and watched the introductory video.
+We stopped at the Chapin Mesa Archaeological Museum and watched the introductory video.
 Normally, we like the overview videos at the national parks.
 This one felt like an outdated recap of what we already learned on the Balcony House tour.
 The museum exhibits themselves were underwhelming, other than the large dioramas of the technological progression of the ancestral Puebloans.

 I would only stop here if you aren’t able to tour a Cliff Dwelling.